DanielEScherzer/website-content/src/Blog/posts/20250718-pygments-highlighting.md

 hold a reference to a separate `FencedCodeRenderer` instance and call methods on it.

-The final issue is that the HTML that Pygments provides doesn't actually have highlighting; it has a bunch of classes around different parts of the code, and you need to separately apply the CSS to highlight them.
+The final issue is that the HTML that Pygments provides doesn't include visual highlighting right away; instead, it has a bunch of classes around different elements of the code, and you need to separately apply the CSS to highlight them.
 Pygments provides a few themes that contain the CSS necessary (and `ramsey/pygments` makes it possible to access them from PHP) but that CSS still needs to be loaded on the page for the highlighting to take effect.

 At this point, I was ready to add the highlighting support.
 To make things easier, I added that extension directly in the code base for my website, so I